hyperledger/fabric-ca/README.md

 #### Postgres

-When starting up the COP servers specify the database that you would like to connect to.
-In your COP configuration file, the following should be present for a Postgres database:
+When starting the fabric-ca server, specify the database that you would like to connect to.
+In your fabric-ca configuration file, the following should be present for a Postgres database:

-cop.json
+server-config.json
 ```
 ...
 "driver":"postgres",
-"data_source":"host=localhost port=5432 user=Username password=Password dbname=cop",
+"data_source":"host=localhost port=5432 user=Username password=Password dbname=fabric-ca",
 ...
 ```